 - Landscape Design Plans shall include soil preparation methods, Mulch, and amendments recommended in the Soils Management Report. - b.
-Soils Management Report Requirements for Major Landscapes. - (1) A Soils Management Report shall be completed by the Applicant and submitted with the Major Landscape Package.
-In order to promote healthy plant growth and prevent excessive erosion and Runoff, the Soils Management Report shall be consistent with the required information outlined in this section and the applicable sections of the Landscape Manual. - (2) The Soils Management Report shall be prepared by a certified laboratory and evaluate soils relative to horticulture. - (3) The soil analysis shall include: soil texture, Infiltration Rate, pH, total soluble salts, sodium, and percentage of organic matter. - (4) Soil samples shall be from the Site and analyzed to identify quality top soil, soil limitations, and soil composition information necessary for planting. - (5) Projects with multiple landscape installation (i.e. subdivisions) shall either conduct a soil sampling rate of one (1) in seven (7) lots, or approximately fifteen percent (15%) will satisfy this requirement. - (6) Projects with large Landscape Areas shall have a soil sample at a rate of fifteen percent (15%).
+Soils Management Report Requirements for Major Landscapes.

+A Soils Management Report shall be obtained by the Applicant and submitted with the Major Landscape Package.
+In order to promote healthy plant growth and prevent excessive erosion and Runoff, the Soils Management Report shall be consistent with the required information outlined in this section and the applicable sections of the Landscape Manual. - (1) The Soils Management Report shall be prepared by a certified laboratory and evaluate soils relative to horticulture. - (2) The soil analysis shall include: soil texture, Infiltration Rate, pH, total soluble salts, sodium, and percentage of organic matter. - (3) Soil samples shall be from the Site and analyzed to identify quality top soil, soil limitations, and soil composition information necessary for planting. - (4) Projects with multiple landscape installation (i.e. subdivisions) shall either conduct a soil sampling rate of one (1) in seven (7) lots, or approximately fifteen percent (15%) will satisfy this requirement. - (5) Projects with large Landscape Areas shall have a soil sample at a rate of fifteen percent (15%). - (6) The Soils Management Report shall include recommendations for soil amendments based on the conditions of the Site and the intended planting.